More Than Just a Flower: The Orchid’s Manifold Faces

 Orchid Diplomacy

-Cultural Medallion winner in 1981 for excellence in painting orchids, Lee Hock Moh has been expressing the beauty of orchids through his Chinese brush paintings.
-Tommy Koh once commented that Lee’s paintings are “technically superb and stylistically unique”.39 It was Lee’s art teacher who encouraged him to paint orchids instead of painting flowers that are not found here.
+The 1981 Cultural Medallion winner for excellence in painting orchids, Lee Hock Moh, has been expressing the beauty of orchids through his Chinese brush paintings.
+Tommy Koh once commented that Lee’s paintings are “technically superb and stylistically unique”.39 It was Lee’s art teacher who encouraged him to paint orchids instead of flowers that are not found here.
 It was not difficult for Lee to do so as he grew up with orchids at his family’s house where numerous orchids were grown.
 Many of his artworks were presented as gifts to heads of state from all over the world.
 The paintings lend an hand in promoting orchids as our national flower and in establishing goodwill with these countries.

 A Pot of Gold?